How to add more solar panels

 Incentive Programs

 Performance-based-incentives (PBIs) can be a bit complicated when it comes to add-on projects.
-The amount of incentive is dependent on the amount of power your system produces.
-This may cause issues when you own a newly installed or improved inverter.
-It’s necessary to file the interconnection application.
+The amounts of incentives are determined by the amount of electricity the system generates.
+This could cause problems in the event that you are using a brand newly installed or upgraded inverter.
+It’s necessary to file the application for interconnection.

 How much does it cost to expand an existing solar array?